NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 known.
 It is then possible after triangulating the interest point matches in bundle adjustment to replace their heights above datum with values obtained from the reference DEM, which are presumably more accurate.
-These triangulated points can then be constrained to not vary too much from these initial positions while the extrinsics and intrinsics of the cameras are varied.
-The option for this is ``--heights-from-dem arg``.
+The triangulated points being optimized can then be constrained to not vary too much from these initial positions.

+The option for this is ``--heights-from-dem dem.tif``.
 An additional control is given, in the form of the option ``--heights-from-dem-weight``.
 The larger its value is, the more constrained those points will be.

+This weight value should be inversely proportional with ground sample distance, as then it will convert the measurements from meters to pixels, which is consistent with the reprojection error term (error of projecting pixels into the camera).
+A less reliable DEM should result in a smaller weight being used.

+Then, the option ``--heights-from-dem-robust-threshold`` ensures that the errors when comparing to the DEM plateau at a certain level and do not dominate the problem.
+Below we set this to 0.1, which is smaller than the ``--robust-threshold`` value of 0.5 which is used to control the reprojection error.
+Some experimentation with this weight and threshold may be needed.

 Here is an example, and note that, as in the earlier section, we assume that the cameras and the terrain are already aligned::